pyfenn/docs/src/user_guide/logging/wandb.md

 Enable the W&B integration by configuring your environment credentials and project settings.

 ### Credentials (`.env`)
-Store your API key securely in the `.env` file at the project root.
-FENN detects this variable automatically to authenticate the session.
+Store your API key securely in the `.env` file at the project root. fenn detects this variable automatically to authenticate the session.

 ```ini
 WANDB_API_KEY=your_api_key_here
 ```

 ### Project Settings (`fenn.yaml`)
 Add a `wandb` block to your `fenn.yaml` configuration.
-The presence of this section signals FENN to initialize the logger.
+The presence of this section signals fenn to initialize the logger.

 ```yaml
 wandb: